mulle-sde/mulle-domain/README.md

 mulle-domain tag-aliases https://github.com/mulle-c/mulle-c11.git latest
 ```

 Find tags that reference the same commit.
-By default will only list
+By default, it will only list
 semantic version (semver) compatible tags.